Biomaterial Improves Islet Transplants for Treatment of Type 1 Diabetes

 A new study in the journal Science Advances from García and his collaborators moves this hopeful treatment strategy closer to the clinic.

 “Immunosuppression is a significant problem for patients, but in our prior work we showed that this biomaterial, this microgel, is a potent immunomodulatory molecule, and can induce permanent acceptance of the new cells,” said García, the Petit Chair in Bioengineering and Regents' Professor in the George W. Woodruff School of Mechanical Engineering and executive director of the Petit Institute for Bioengineering and Bioscience.

 “But that study was done in mice, and the immune system of a mouse if very different from a human’s,” García added.
 “And in the progression toward clinical use, you really need to test this strategy in a large animal model.”

 Now, they have.
 García and his fellow researchers from the University of Missouri and Massachusetts General Hospital explain their results in the new paper.

-Their study, funded by the Juvenile Diabetes Research Foundation, demonstrates how co-transplanting islet cells with SA-FasL-microgels reversed diabetic symptoms while overcoming the immune response without using immunosuppressants, which can have dangerous side effects.
+Their study, funded by the Juvenile Diabetes Research Foundation, demonstrates how co-transplanting islet cells with SA-FasL-microgels reversed diabetic symptoms while overcoming the immune response in nonhuman primates.
+The researchers without using immunosuppressants, which can have dangerous side effects.